nodejs/TSC/TSC-Charter.md

 the candidate's election.
 Elections shall be done within the projects by the Collaborators active in the project.

-The TSC will elect from amongst voting TSC members a TSC Chairperson to work on building an agenda for TSC meetings and a OpenJS Cross Project Council (CPC) voting member to represent the TSC in the OpenJS Foundation for a term of one year.
-The Chair and voting CPC member may be (but are not required to be) the same person.
+The TSC will elect from amongst voting TSC members a TSC Chairperson and a TSC vice Chairperson to work on building an agenda for TSC meetings.
+The TSC will also elect from amonst voting TSC members an OpenJS Cross Project Council (CPC) voting member to represent the TSC in the OpenJS Foundation.
+All of these positions will be for term of one year.
+The voting CPC member may be one of the Chairpersons, but is not required to be.
-The TSC shall hold annual elections to select a TSC Chairperson and voting CPC member; there are no limits on the number of terms a TSC Chairperson or voting CPC member may serve.
+The TSC shall hold annual elections to select the TSC Chairperson, vice Chairperson and voting CPC member; there are no limits on the number of terms an indivdual may serve in these roles.

 ## Section 7.
 Voting